Guernsey Police watchdog plans reviewed

 Moves to set up a police watchdog in Guernsey are to be reviewed as the draft legislation is out of date.

-In 2008 the States agreed proposals to set up a Law Enforcement Commission to monitor the work of Guernsey Police.
+The States first agreed proposals to set up a Law Enforcement Commission to monitor Guernsey Police in 2008.

 Home Minister Jonathan Le Tocq said changes to the police's organisation since then meant the proposals needed to be reviewed.